olivesgatech/6DMG/README.md

 Contain 28 participants (21 right-handed and 7 left-handed, 22 male and 6 female)
 Last update (Apr.
 25. 2011)

+### Air-handwriting
+Description:
+Contain 22 participants (all right-handed, 17 male and 5 female).
+Use SQLite to open the .db file.

+### Air-fingerwriting
+Description:
+Contain 18 participants (all right-handed, 13 male and 5 female).

 ### 6DMG loader